scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 ------------------------------
 We encourage the readers to try suggested composability modes and use them in production environment, if it provides better results.
-However, there are still a lot of potential simprovements and we need real customers with feedback and specific use cases in order to keep working in this whole direction and prioritize improvements.
+However, there are still a lot of potential enhancements and we need real customers with feedback and specific use cases in order to keep working in this whole direction and prioritize improvements.

 The *smp* module works only on Linux currently though can b expanded to all the other platforms as well.